paulwexler/opinions/on_coding/README.md

 What must change to handle this?
 What about the Canadian clients?
-(Ducks from Quebec are measured in kilograms, and from Ontario in Imperial pounds).
+(Ducks from Quebec are measured in kilograms, and from Ontario in pounds).
 What about the Muscovy ducks which are measured in centimeters?

 The world is complicated